-The Java API support for using Complete OCL documents with the Ecore and UML bindings requires implementation-specific magic; the imported models must be loaded into the package registry by the invoking code.
+When using the Ecore and UML bindings, the Java API support for using Complete OCL documents requires implementation-specific magic; the imported models must be loaded into the package registry by the invoking code.
 Import statements are not used.

-Prior to the Juno release, import statements were not understood and so there was a usage conflict.
+Prior to the Juno release, import statements were not understood and so there was a usage conflict between Pivot and Ecore/UML bindings.
 Preparation of a Complete OCL document using the Xtext editor, or usage with Pivot model and Xtext parser required import statements.
 But re-use with the Ecore and UML LPG parser required the import statements to be removed.